 Daily room rates include room, board, medication and skilled nursing care, as well as amenities and activities.
 Specialized Memory Loss care is an additional cost.

-The VLB rate for a basic semi-private room at any Texas State Veterans Home is $146.00 per day.
-A private room costs $195.00 per day.
-The private pay rates for Tyler is $237.00
+The VLB rate for a basic semi-private or private room at any Texas State Veterans Home, excluding Tyler, is $146.00 and $195.00 per day, respectively.
+The private pay rate for Tyler is $237.00.

 Using other sources of payment?